-Along with physical phentermine side effects such as dry mouth and insomnia, this medication can also cause emotional side effects such as low mood, anxiety and anger.
-In fact, increased anger, or dysphoria, due to phentermine is so common that it even has its own nickname: phen rage.
+Along with the well-known physical phentermine side effects such as dry mouth and insomnia, this popular weight loss medication can also cause emotional side effects like low mood, anxiety and irritability.

-Phentermine affecting mood is a common side effect of this medication, with almost 40% of users experiencing phen rage, low mood or anxiety during weight loss treatment .
-However, day-to-day phentermine mood swings should not pose a danger to yourself or others.
+Mood swings are a common side effect of this medication, with nearly 40% of users experiencing phen rage, low mood or anxiety during treatment .
+However, day-to-day phentermine mood changes should not be so severe that they pose a danger to yourself or others.

-Phen rage describes the feelings of frustration, impatience, hostility, irritability, and anger that patients feel while taking phentermine.
+More specifically, Phen Rage describes the feelings of frustration, impatience, hostility, irritability, and anger that patients feel while taking phentermine.
 In most cases, this anger is directed outwards in angry outbursts, shouting, and even physical destruction or violence.

-If you have noticed that you are suddenly overreacting to situations or consistently in a bad mood since beginning phentermine, you may be experiencing phen rage.
+If you or your loved ones have noticed that you are suddenly overreacting to situations or consistently in a bad mood since beginning phentermine, talk to your doctor.You may be experiencing Phen Rage.

-Phentermine activates the limbic system and triggers the adrenal glands to release hormones associated with “fight or flight”.
+Phentermine activates the limbic system and triggers the adrenal glands to release “Fight or Flight” hormones.

 This reaction is beneficial for weight loss because it promotes appetite suppression and hunger becomes a lesser priority.
 At the same time, extra glucose is released to boost energy and promote activity.

 The body associates the hormones responsible for the above reactions – including adrenaline and norepinephrine – with stress.
-Even though the human body is an ornate & finely-tuned organism, biologically, it cannot distinguish between real stress, anger or fear and medication-induced CNS activation.
+Even though the human body is an ornate & finely-tuned organism, it cannot biologically distinguish between real stress (from anger or fear) and stimulant-induced activation.

-Phentermine also tends to independently magnify users’ feelings – both positive and negative.
-Many users report that their reactions to situations become amplified, whether that is feeling high when happy, depressed when low, or rageful when bothered.
-This polarity is likely related to hormonal changes associated with SNS activation.
+Phentermine also tends to independently magnify users’ emotions – both positive and negative.
+Many users report that their reactions to situations become amplified when taking this medication: whether that is feeling high when happy, depressed when low, or rageful when bothered.
+This polarity is likely related to hormonal changes associated with the stimulant.

 Estrogen, for example, is produced in fat cells, so less adiposity often correlates lower levels of this sex hormone.
 Hormonal fluctuations can cause phentermine mood swings, in some way comparable to spells of irritability associated with PMS, pregnancy, perimenopause or menopause.